It is located in

 together with the first cadastre of 156 caves of Lika and Krbava County.

-The cave itself was visited continually over centuries
+The cave itself was visited continually over centuries by the villagers.

 Approx halfway through the cave, on a single stalagmite,